Role of the educational institution in a residence permit process

 Processing times and related enquiries

 Information about the residence permit application is first and foremost given to the applicant himself or herself.
-The applicant can follow the status of his or her application in the Enter Finland e-service.
-The educational institution can be given information about its students’ residence permits, for example, if a student has been granted a residence permit or not.
+The applicant can follow the status of his or her application in the e-service Enter Finland.
+The educational institution can be given information about its students’ residence permits, for example about whether a student has been granted a residence permit or not.

-The expected processing time for a residence permit application for studies is one month.
-The calculation of the processing time begins when the applicant visits a Finnish mission (embassy or consulate) or a service point of the Finnish Immigration Service to verify his or her identity.
+The calculation of the processing time begins when the applicant visits a Finnish mission or a service point of the Finnish Immigration Service to verify his or her identity.
 The processing time ends when a decision is made.
 If the residence permit decision is positive, it takes about two weeks to manufacture and post the residence permit card.

 You can find more information about our processing times here.